jamespatrickmanning/RaspberryPi/README.md

 # RaspberryPi
-RaspberryPi with temperature sensors using a timer switch, solar panel, and sends data through AP3 transmitter
+RaspberryPi with temperature sensors using a timer switch, solar panel, and sends data through AP3 transmitter.
+As of Oct 2019,  we are having troubles making this system work.